ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/contact-information.md

 later time.
 If you don't want it posted to the guestbook, just put something like **"DO NOT POST TO GUESTBOOK"** in your message.

-If it's something sensitive, you might not want to send it over the Clearnet, since CloudFlare will be able to read it.
-Consider submitting it over Tor or I2P instead.
+WARNING: If it's something sensitive, either don't send it over the Clearnet, or do so after encrypting it with my PGP key, since CloudFlare will be able to read (and possibly modify) it!